kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/variational_auto-encoders.md

 ### The Impact of Latent Dimensionalities
-![the impact of latent dimensionalities](http://pic2.027cgb.com/627357/github_blog/20200821-1.PNG) *Figure 1: the Impact of Latent Dimensionalities*
+![the impact of latent dimensionalities](http://pic2.027cgb.com/627357/github_blog/20200821-1.PNG) _Figure 2: The Impact Of Latent Dimensionalities_

-The figure demonstrate the impact of latent dimensionalities.
+Figure 2 demonstrates the impact of latent dimensionalities.
 Interestingly enough, more latent variables does not result in more overfitting, which is explained by the regularizing effect of the lower bound imposed by the Kullback-Leibler divergence term.

 ### MLP's as probabilistic encoders and decoders
 The paper listed two exemplary encoder-decoder pipelines based on relatively simple neural networks, namely